Pittsfield Building: Redevelopment plans

 Morgan Reed filed for Chapter 11 bankruptcy in 2017 and alleged in a lawsuit that the city of Chicago had illegally downzoned the property.
 A Toronto businessman, Xiao Hua "Edward" Gong, acquired Morgan Reed's portion in a bankruptcy auction, paying $20.8 million that June.
 Gong's assets were frozen later that year due to criminal securities fraud charges in Canada, and a restraining order was placed on the building to prevent it from being redeveloped.
 A 2019 lawsuit by Marc Realty, which controlled floors 13–21, alleged that an investor called Andiamo One had subleased rooms to Pangea, which had illegally rented them out as hotel rooms.
 In the meantime, the Pittsfield Building began to decay, and scaffolding was placed around the building in 2020 after pieces of the facade began to fall off.
 The restraining order was lifted in February 2021; the building was in receivership at the time, and its receiver Courtney Jones sued Gong to recover unpaid bills of $5 million.
 Gong attempted to block a foreclosure sale in 2023 but ultimately dropped the case.

 The investor Tom Liravongsa of Grand Rapids, Michigan, acquired Gong's 30-story ownership stake in April 2023.
 In 2025, Liravongsa announced plans to convert his portion of the building into 214 residences, documenting his renovations on TikTok.
 At the time, Marc Realty had already converted floors 13–21 into 177 apartments.
 Morgan Reed sued the city the same year, claiming that the city council's decision to ban hotel uses from the Pittsfield Building was a violation of the Fifth Amendment to the United States Constitution and that the building's value had decreased significantly as a result.
 Morgan Reed's attorneys alleged that several potential buyers had withdrawn their bids for the building after it was rezoned, but city officials claimed that the ban on hotel uses did not preclude the building from being redeveloped for some other purpose.
+In September 2025, the Chicago City Council approved plans to convert part of the building into 214 apartments and add a rooftop cafe.